evex-dev/expose-kit/README.md

   Output file path

 Notes:
-- Each replacement is validated by reparsing; invalid replacements are skipped.
+- Each replacement is validated by reparsing; unsafe replacements are skipped.
+    (There is a limit, so please note that the object is immutable.)

 ---